Afon Teifi, Ceredigion

-Llyn Y Gors is situated close to the village of Llandegfan, with the nearest towns being Beaumaris and Menai Bridge.
+Llyn Y Gors is situated close to the village of Llandegfan, Anglesey, with the nearest towns being Beaumaris and Menai Bridge.
 This is where I had my first taste of coarse fishing when I was 14, and I caught my first carp - a giant at 7lb!
 It’s an extremely popular destination, and a particularly good angling complex for junior anglers as out of the seven stunning lakes, there are three ‘beginner’ lakes where youngsters can catch tench, rudd, roach, carp, bream and perch.
 The other four are ideal for more experienced anglers, where there is a great variety of fish to be caught.

 If it’s your first time in the area, you’ll no doubt want to take a 15 minute detour to the famous village of Llanfair¬pwllgwyngyll¬gogery¬chwyrn¬drobwll¬llan¬tysilio¬gogo¬goch.
 A photo by the train station sign is a must.

-Afon Taf, Glamorgan
+Afon Taf, South East Wales

 There are many angling associations along the course of the Taff, and it’s best to contact them to get the best permit advice possible.
 What makes the Taff such an attractive river to fish is that you are so close to the Welsh capital.
-During the winter months I often like to fish for grayling in the early mornings, then afterwards go to watch Wales play rugby at the Principality Stadium.
+During the winter months I often like to fish for grayling in the early mornings, then afterwards go to watch Wales play rugby at Principality Stadium.
 Where else in the world could I enjoy my two passions in the same day, and within a few miles of each other?
 It really is quite unique!

 Cardiff is home to some of the best food and drink in Wales, and there’s an abundance to choose from.
-I like heading to the Riverside market on Sundays, where you can get anything from coffee to curry.
+I like heading to the Riverside Market on Sundays, where you can get anything from coffee to curry.
 Pull up a chair, sit alongside the river, and take in the hustle and bustle of the city.

 Celtic Lakes, Lampeter

-Celtic Lakes is an outstanding fishing complex situated just four miles outside the beautiful market town of Lampeter.
+Celtic Lakes is an outstanding fishing complex situated just four miles outside the beautiful market town of Lampeter, Ceredigion.
 There are six well stocked lakes to choose from, and it is one of the very few fishing destinations to offer the chance of catching a Wells catfish.
 Catfish at the Celtic Lakes grow to over 80lb in weight, and represent quite a challenge to even the most experienced of anglers.